7 Must-Eat Foods For Diabetes To Keep Your Blood Sugar In Check

 - High GI: Soda, burgers, mashed potatoes, French fries, sweetened cereals

 Carb counting is a popular technique for controlling blood sugar levels by tracking your daily carbohydrate intake.
 It entails monitoring carbohydrate intake in the meals you eat.
+One helpful tool for individuals managing diabetes is a carb calculator for diabetics, which simplifies the process of tracking and managing daily carbohydrate intake, allowing for better blood sugar level control.

 The amount of carbohydrates you should consume in each meal and snack will vary depending on your age, size, and activity level.